EssentialsX/Essentials/EssentialsDiscord/README.md

 ---

+## Receive Discord Messages in Minecraft
+After reading the [configuring messages section](#configuring-messages), you should now have a few discord channels defined in the `channels` of your config.
+You're probably wondering how you can let your players start to see messages from discord in minecraft chat.
+Say I defined a channel named `chat` in the `channels` section of your config, and I wanted to let players see discord messages from that channel in minecraft chat; This can be accomplished very simply by giving players the `essentials.discord.receive.chat` permission.
+This would relay all discord messages from the `chat` channel to players with that permission.
+Another example: say I have a staff channel in discord that I want only staff members in the minecraft server to see.
+Provided there is a `staff` channel defined in the `channels` section of the config, I can give staff members the `essentials.discord.receive.staff` permission, and they will start to see messages from that channel.

+---

 ## Discord Commands
 EssentialsXDiscord uses Discord's slash command system to let you type commands into discord without it being seen by other people in the server.
 With this system, you are able to execute console commands, message players,